-This system translates human language into computer language, so to speak, because when you say, "I want to go to Google", the machine has to understand "connect to the IP address of the Google server and load the content".
-The domain in this case is google.com and represents human language.
-It always has a naming part (called the second level domain) and an ending (called the top level domain).
-This naming makes sense because an address is read from the back to the front in a DNS lookup and the .com thus becomes relevant first in google.com.
+This system translates human language into computer language, so to speak, because when you say "I want to go to Google" the machine has to understand "connect to the IP address of the Google server and load the content".
+In this case, the domain is google.com and represents human language.
+It always has a name-giving part (the so-called second level domain) and an ending (the so-called top level domain).
+This naming makes sense, as an address is read from back to front in DNS lookups (or DNS queries) and the .com is therefore relevant first for google.com.

 DNS Lookup: How browsers load a website

-The interaction of four servers ensures that the delivery of the IP address of a domain is delivered to the client (i.e. the web browser).
+The interaction of four servers ensures that the IP address of a domain is delivered to the client (i.e. the web browser) during a DNS query.

 In principle, the process can be compared to the procedure in a pharmacy.
-You (the web browser) come in and ask the person behind the counter (DNS recursor) for a medicine (the domain name).
-Either they know immediately which product it is and where it is (name and IP are in the cache).
-If not, they need to look for the medicine in their system.
-To do this, they first search for a category with associated shelves (root name server).
+You (the web browser) come in and ask the person behind the counter (DNS Recursor) for a medicine (the domain name).
+Either they know immediately which product it is and where it is located (name and IP are in the cache).
+If not, it must search for the medicine in its system.
+To do this, it first searches for a category with associated shelves (master name server).
 This could be, for example, natural remedies, painkillers, antibiotics or similar.
-In the next step, the specific shelf is determined (TLD nameserver), and finally the drug they're looking for and its exact location on this shelf are identified (authoritative nameserver).
+In the next step, the specific shelf is determined (TLD nameserver), and finally the medicine being searched for and its exact location on this shelf is identified (authoritative nameserver).

 In a final step, the browser now sends an HTTP request to the IP address received from the DNS recursor.
 If successful, the browser loads the website data from the server and finally displays it.